Cardio After Workouts

 For example, if your main objective is improving your aerobic performance and building more endurance in your lungs, then it’s recommended that you begin your workouts with cardio.
 (2) Doing so ensures that you have not allowed your body to fatigue to the point that you cannot train at your best in the area where you are looking to improve.

-Experts also recommend doing cardio first if your primary goal is losing body fat.
-(2) This objective, although seemingly similar, differs from wanting to gain muscle - those looking to become stronger would still be best served by doing their regular workouts before their cardio.
+Experts also recommend doing cardio first if your primary goal is losing body fat (and if done right, you can still lose weight using a recumbent bike, treadmill, or other cardio machines).
+(2) This objective, although seemingly similar, differs from wanting to gain muscle – those looking to become stronger would still be best served by doing their regular workouts before their cardio.
 (2)

 Finishing with Your Favorite